doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 ```

 ## Step 7: Combining TBoxes & Ty tables
-The last step is basically to combine the `Tboxes` with `Ty` tables and if you look at the code it doesn't seem really hard.
+The last step aims to combine the `Tboxes` with `Ty` tables and if you look at the code it doesn't seem really hard.
 We basically want the table to work this way: 1 byte in input (`a` for example in the previous code) & generate 4 bytes of outputs.

-To compute such a table, you basically need to compute the `Tboxes` (or not, you can compute everything without relying on the `Tboxes` ; it's actually what I'm doing), & you compute `Ty[Y][Tboxes[i][j][X]]` ; this is it, roughly. `X`, `i` and `j` are the unknown variables here, which means we will end-up with a table like that:
+To compute such a table, you need to compute the `Tboxes` (or not, you can compute everything without relying on the `Tboxes` ; it's actually what I'm doing), & then you compute `Ty[Y][Tboxes[i][j][X]]` ; this is it, roughly. `X`, `i` and `j` are the unknown variables here, which means we will end-up with a table like that:

 ```c Tyboxes
 const unsigned int Tyboxes[9][16][0x100];